DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 7. Check the configuration

+     Download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine and unzip it in your working directory.
+This .zip file contains scripts and template to verify and setup ODM.

     7.1 Verify the Client Credential Token

      You can request an access token using the Client-Credentials flow to verify the token's format.
      This token is used for the deployment between Decision Cennter and the Decision Server Console: